 Response: Adequate public facilities, services, and transportation networks are in place, or are planned to be provided concurrently with the proposed development.
-The development will extend sewer and water infrastructure into the development from existing lines in Frog Pond Lane, Columbine Avenue, and Brisband Street, and will provide storm drainage facilities to serve the development.
+The development will extend sewer and water infrastructure into the development from existing infrastructure in Frog Pond Lane, and will provide storm drainage facilities to serve the development.
 See Sheet P4.00 and Appendix B Preliminary Drainage Report.